 Devices designed to treat women with incontinence include:

 - A urethral insert.
 A small, tampon-like disposable device is inserted into the urethra before a specific activity, such as tennis, that can trigger incontinence.
 The insert acts as a plug to prevent leakage and is removed before urination.

 - A pessary.
 A stiff ring is inserted into the vagina and worn all day.
 This device helps hold up the bladder, which lies near the vagina, to prevent urine leakage, and may be recommended for incontinence due to a prolapsed bladder or uterus.

 If these medical treatments do not completely eliminate incontinence, there are also these products you can try to help ease the discomfort and inconvenience of leaking urine:

 - Pads and protective garments.
 These usually are no more bulky than normal underwear and can be easily worn under everyday clothing.
 Men who have problems with dribbles of urine can use a drip collector — a small pocket of absorbent padding worn over the penis and held in place by close-fitting underwear.

 - Catheter.
 If you’re incontinent because your bladder doesn’t empty properly, your doctor may recommend that you insert a soft tube (catheter) into your urethra several times a day to drain your bladder.
 You can learn how to do this yourself, as well as how to clean the catheters for safe reuse.

 Concerned about urinary incontinence?
 Please come see us.

-If you are experiencing the embarrassment and inconvenience of urinary incontinence, please make an appointment with Westchester Health to see one of our urology specialists for an accurate diagnosis and immediate treatment.
+If you are experiencing the embarrassment and inconvenience of urinary incontinence, please call (914) 232-1919 to make an appointment with one of our Westchester Health urology specialists for an accurate diagnosis and immediate treatment.
 The sooner we can begin treatment, the faster you can control your bladder and enjoy life to the fullest.
 Whenever, wherever you need us, we’re here for you.